Coming up next, our final news roundup and information overload hour.

 They don't get to get up every day and go sing songs or play the guitar.

-I've been here way too long.
+I've been here way too long, way too long.

 Because that's my whole line.

-You get up in the morning, you put in your 12, 14, 16 hours a day, you come home, you kiss the kids, you make dinner, you go over to homework, you know, you fall on the bed, hopefully you put on Hannity and I can't tell you how many people will will say to me, like, Oh, it's so great, Sean's on at nine.
+You get up in the morning, you put in your 12, 14, 16 hours a day, you come home, you kiss the kids, you make dinner, you go over their homework, you know, you fall on the bed.

-But you know, Neil Young, he doesn't have to worry about that because Neil Young doesn't have to get up early in the morning.
+But, you know, Neil Young, he doesn't have to worry about that because Neil Young doesn't have to get up early in the morning.

 He doesn't have anybody that he reports to.